emberjs/rfcs/text/0580-destroyables.md

 }
 ```

-- Registering a destructor on a destroyed object should throw an error.
+- Registering a destructor on a destroyed object or object that is being destroyed should throw an error.
 - Attempting to register the same destructor multiple times should throw an
   error.